justinro-underscore/CryptoquipSolver/README.md

 This was just a fun little project that I worked on on a lazy Sunday morning.
 Maybe I'll come back to it!
 (Probably not though...)

+### What's the solution?

+Here's the solution to the Cryptoquip used in this README:

+![Cryptoquip Solved][CryptoquipSolved]

 [CryptoquipMain]: doc/CryptoquipSolver1.png
 [CryptoquipNewGame]: doc/CryptoquipSolver2.png
 [CryptoquipNewspaper]: doc/CryptoquipNewspaper.jpg
+[CryptoquipSolved]: doc/CryptoquipSolved.png